 In this globalized digital world, there are no barriers between the restaurants and its customers.
 The first thing that all of us do before trying out a new restaurant is Google it.
 The first few links are enough to give us a picture of the place, food, ambiance, and service.
 The online ratings and reviews play a major role in attracting customers to the restaurant.
-Thus, maintaining the online reputation of restaurants becomes essential to growing your business, and beat the competition.
+Thus, Online Reputation Management of restaurants becomes essential to growing your business and should be included in your restaurant’s marketing plan.
+Read a detailed guide on restaurant marketing here.

-In this article, we will discuss a few points that would help you to maintain a good reputation of your restaurant.
+In this article, we will discuss a few points that would help you in online reputation management of your restaurant.

 1. Maintain and Monitor Social Media Presence